ang-zeyu/infisearch/docs/src/indexing_configuration.md

 }
 ```

-Each **selector** configuration above has a mandatory `field_name`.
-All nodes (text / elements) under this selector will be indexed under the specified field name.
+The html loader traverses the document depth-first.
+At each element, it checks if any of the selectors under the `selectors.selector` key above matches the element.
+If so, all children (elements, text) under this element will then be indexed under the `field_name` specified, until an "overriding" element that matched another selector is found.

+The `attr_map` allows indexing attributes of elements under fields as well.

 `JsonLoader`